Analysis of the Lifting Graph: Structure of the lifting graph

 \section{Structure of the lifting graph}

 \begin{par} We extend Theorem \ref{ORT} of Ok, Richter, and Thomassen, proving more about the structure of the lifting graph.
 Theorem \ref{ORT} was proved by induction on the degree of the vertex whose edges are lifted, or in other words the number of vertices of the lifting graph at that vertex.
 Not all the properties Ok, Richter, and Thomassen showed at the base cases of degrees $4$ and $5$ were carried over in the induction in their proof.
 We show, without induction, through the study of maximal independent sets that the specific structures they found in the base cases hold in general.
-In this section we present some of our results on the structure of the lifting graph, summarized in Theorem \ref{summary of lifting graph facts}.
-In the coming sections we will prove more about its maximal independent sets and its complement. \end{par}
+We summarize the results of this section in Theorem \ref{summary of lifting graph facts}.
+In the coming sections we will prove more about its maximal independent sets and its complement.
+The first proposition below generalizes what was proved for $\deg(5)$ in \cite{ORT2016linkages} to arbitrary odd degree. \end{par}